Edit

 Screenshot of the Merge window, with the Left table for merge set to the Customers table and the Right table for merge set to the Orders table.
 The CustomerID column is selected for both the Customers and Orders tables.
 Also, the Join Kind is set to Left outer.
 All other selections are set to their default value.

-7. Upon performing the Merge queries as new operation, you obtain a new query with all columns from the Customers table and one column with nested data from the Orders table.
+7. Now there's a new query with all columns from the Customers table and one column with nested data from the Orders table.

 Screenshot of the dataflows editor with the new Merge query added to the right of the Customers and Orders tables.